Dems challenge 3 Michigan GOP governor candidates' petitions

 If true, that would put Craig below the 15,000 valid signatures needed to qualify for the August primary ballot.
 The challenge also says defective circulator certificates should negate about 1,900 signatures.

-“Michigan statewide elections have never seen a set of petitions as flawed as those of James Craig,” attorney Mark Brewer wrote in the challenge.

-Craig spokesperson Marli Blackman said Tuesday that his campaign had “total confidence” in the signatures after being asked about the challenge from Michigan Strong, the political action committee supporting Dixon.
+“I have never seen such evidence of forgery and fraud in a petition drive in the nearly 40 years I've been practicing election law in Michigan,” said attorney Mark Brewer.

-Michigan Strong spokesperson Fred Wszolek said it was “super easy” to catch the alleged fraud, saying sheets from one circulator, for instance, all have handwriting that looks alike and were submitted in sequential order.
-Craig’s campaign tried filing an additional 4,200 signatures on April 19 but was 20 minutes late, he said.
+Michigan Strong spokesperson Fred Wszolek said it was “super easy” to catch the fraud, saying sheets from one Craig circulator, for instance, all have handwriting that looks alike and were submitted in sequential order.
+Craig’s campaign tried filing an additional 4,200 signatures on April 19 to get more of a cushion but was 20 minutes late, he said.

+Craig campaign spokesperson Marli Blackman said his campaign has “total confidence” in the signatures, calling the complaints a “last-ditch effort" by opponents who are “terrified" by his support and momentum.

-The complaint against Dixon said her almost 30,000 signatures should be tossed because the petitions inaccurately say the next gubernatorial term ends in 2026 when it expires Jan.
+The challenge against Dixon says her almost 30,000 signatures should be tossed because the petitions inaccurately say the next gubernatorial term ends in 2026 when it expires on Jan.
 1, 2027.

+Lawyer Steven Liedel, who brought the complaint, said while state law does not require a gubernatorial candidate to provide a term expiration date on a nominating petition, he or she cannot make false statements on the form if they do.

+Dixon issued a statement calling it a “desperate, bogus challenge.”
+Democrats, she said, “will do anything to protect Gretchen Whitmer from having to face me.”

-The challenge to Johnson also alleges forgery, noting his campaign used six circulators accused of forging Craig's petitions.
-They appear to have gathered fewer signatures for Johnson.
+The complaint against Johnson — a self-funder who has spent more than $3 million on advertising — also alleges forgery, noting his campaign used six circulators accused of forging Craig’s petitions.
+One of them also collected signatures for Dixon.

-The candidates could not immediately be reached for comment before business hours Wednesday.
+“There are sufficient quality-control problems with the Johnson petitions to put his candidacy in serious doubt,” Liedel said.

+Johnson campaign consultant John Yob said Democrats are “scared” of Johnson’s momentum.

 Follow David Eggert at https://twitter.com/DavidEggert00